ishanrk/neuron-modelling/README.md

 # PGM-implementation

-Implementation of Bayesian Networks through python's pgmpy package
+Implementation of Neuron Model through Danya Abbot's book

-uses nodes of Difficulty of Grading scale and Standard test scores to get a grade
+uses nodes to represent neuronse

-and further uses that grade as a job predicted
+and further uses that to predict for tasks

+Does this by testing on certain jobs

 pgmpy creates this network as a Directed Acyclic Graph which is further used to infer various properties of the network